 1. Do your research

 It’s important to know exactly what you’ve signed up to.
 It may sound obvious but understanding the size of the exhibition, its target audience, how it will run, and where you’ll be located, as well as knowing what sort of stand you’ll have.
-This will help you prepare everything you need to be exhibition ready, and aim to have this knowledge two weeks prior to exhibiting.
+This will help you prepare everything you need to be exhibition ready, so aim to have this knowledge two weeks prior to exhibiting.

 2. Curate your collection